The most effective way to protect you (and your loved ones), here’s how to set up a credit freeze

 Keep these in a VERY safe spot!
 Yes, you can use LastPass for this.
 You will need this info if you want to lift your credit freeze to apply for any new accounts…

-You can either lift your credit freeze permanently, or you can lift it for a specific time, or for a particular lender.
-Keep in mind that if you want to lift your freeze temporarily, it will take maybe 30 min – 1 hr for it to take effect.
+You can either lift your credit freeze permanently, or you can lift it for a specific time or for a particular lender.
+Keep in mind that if you want to lift your freeze temporarily, it will take maybe 30 min to 1 hr for it to take effect.

-If you do want to open a new credit account, ask the lender beforehand which bureau they pull their info from.
+If you do want to open a new credit account, ask the lender/creditor beforehand which bureau they do their credit check with.
 Some places pull from one bureau, and some places pull from all three.

 Yes, it’s kind of annoying to do this.
 Trust me; it’s much less annoying than having to clean up your credit report.